-What Can a Handyman Do in Tumwater, Washington?
+What Can a Handyman Do Without a License in Tumwater, Washington?

 In Tumwater (Thurston County), most paid “handyman” work legally requires a Washington contractor registration unless you fall under a narrow “minor work” exemption (generally jobs under $1,000 including labor and materials).
 Even if exempt from contractor registration, specialty trades (electrical, plumbing, HVAC/refrigeration, and gas piping) often require separate state certifications/licenses and permits through the local building department.